Gontjarow/MiniLibX/docs/mlx-tutorial-register-event-handlers.md

 }
 ```

 It's important to note that your event handlers should be registered before `mlx_hook` because that function will never return.
+(It is an infinite loop that just waits for events and calls the event handler if there is one.)
 You can register new handlers and replace old ones after `mlx_loop` has started, as long as you have at least one handler active so your program can respond to actions.
 ```
 int main()
 {